 - Always keep medicines in their original packaging.
 It can be dangerous to ‘decant’ medicines into another container as it will be unlabelled, which could be dangerous if different medicines get mixed up and taken at the wrong time.
 Some medicines do not work as well once they have be removed from the packaging, such as tablets or capsules that come in blister packs.
 As well as showing the name of the medicine, the packaging usually protects it as well.
 Keep the patient information leaflet that comes in the package as well - this tells you important information about the medicine such as side effects and storage instructions.

-- If you have trouble opening childproof containers, ask your pharmacist if an alternative container is available.
+- If you have trouble opening childproof containers, ask your pharmacist about optional devices for opening them.
 If you store medicines out of sight and reach of children, you might not need a childproof container.

 Disposing of unwanted medicines

 - Medicines are expensive so do not ask for more than you need.
 It can also be risky to keep too many medicines at home.
-It is not advisable to ask for a bigger supply to save for another occasion and some medicines expire very quickly.
+It is not advisable to ask for a bigger supply to save for another occasion as some medicines have a short expiry date.

-- If your doctor decides to stop treatment with a medicine, return any unused liquids, tablets or capsules to the pharmacist.
+- If your doctor decides to stop treatment with a medicine or change to a different one, return any unused liquids, tablets or capsules to the pharmacist.
 Do not flush them down the toilet or throw them away.

-- Do not hoard medicines after you are finished with them.
+- Do not hoard medicines if they are no longer required.
 It is a good idea to check your medicine cabinet on a regular basis, returning any unused or unwanted medicines to the pharmacist for disposal.

-If your child is a patient at Great Ormond Street Hospital (GOSH) and you would like to know more about his or her medicines, please call in to the Pharmacy or telephone us on 020 7829 8680.
+If your child is a patient at Great Ormond Street Hospital (GOSH) and you would like to know more about his or her medicines, please call Pharmacy Medicines Informationon 020 7829 8608 (Monday to Friday from 9am to 5pm).
 Please note that we might not be able to give advice to parents of children not currently being treated at GOSH.

 If your child is not a patient at GOSH, please contact the hospital looking after your child or your family doctor (GP).